OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 1. When defining the cohorts.
 2. When loading the cohorts using the `getDbCohortMethodData` function, you can use the `firstExposureOnly`, `removeDuplicateSubjects`, `restrictToCommonPeriod`, and `washoutPeriod` arguments.
-3. When defining the study population using the `createStudyPopulation` function (see below) using the `firstExposureOnly`, `removeDuplicateSubjects`, `restrictToCommonPeriod`, and `washoutPeriod` arguments.
+3. When defining the study population using the `createStudyPopulation` function (see below).

 The advantage of option 1 is that the input cohorts are already fully defined outside of the CohortMethod package, and external cohort characterization tools can be used on the same cohorts used in this analysis.
 The advantage of options 2 and 3 is that they save you the trouble of limiting to first use yourself, for example allowing you to directly use the DRUG_ERA table in the CDM.
 Option 2 is more efficient than 3, since only data for first use will be fetched, while option 3 is less efficient but allows you to compare the original cohorts to the study population.